 British cuisine has undergone a dramatic transformation since the 1980s — London is now considered one of the world's top dining cities with more Michelin stars than Paris.
 The UK blends its own traditions (fish and chips, Sunday roast, afternoon tea, full English breakfast) with extraordinary multicultural influence from Indian, Chinese, Caribbean, and Middle Eastern communities.
 Scottish and Welsh cuisines celebrate exceptional local ingredients including Scottish salmon, Highland game, Whitstable oysters, Welsh lamb, and Cornish seafood.

-These iconic dishes define the culinary identity of United Kingdom.
+Iconic dishes that define United Kingdom.

 Fish and Chips